How to Sync Tickets between Jira Service Management and Jira Cloud Automatically

-Here is what our completed ticketing escalation queue looks like with issues synced between Jira Cloud and Jira Service Management:
+Here is what our completed ticketing escalation queue looks like with issues synced between Jira and Jira Service Management:

 Jira + Jira Service Management Synced Open Tickets Unito two-way sync